Hosting & Sanctioning Events with the USRA

 - Medical and EMS coverage plan

-- Insurance carrier and coverage limits (LOC must carry general liability appropriate to the event scale, with USRA named as additional insured where commercially reasonable)
+- Insurance carrier and coverage limits — LOC must carry general liability appropriate to the event scale, with USRA named as additional insured where commercially reasonable

 - Proposed registration fee within the USRA-set range of $250–$300 per team

-- Acknowledgment that $25 per registered athlete will be remitted to USRA within 30 days of event closeout
+- Acknowledgment that $40 per registered athlete will be remitted to USRA within 30 days of event closeout

-- Acknowledgment that all athletes and coaches will be required to hold active ACA and USRA memberships at the time of registration, and that the LOC will verify and document membership status prior to accreditation
+- Acknowledgment that all athletes and coaches will be required to hold active ACA memberships at the time of registration, and that the LOC will verify and document membership status prior to accreditation

 - Acknowledgment that the event will be promoted as a USRA-sanctioned National Championship, with USRA logo and “Official Sanction” designation on all primary event materials